What qualifies as a fender bender?

 - The other driver was at fault and their liability coverage should pay

-Important: Car owners have the legal right to choose their own repair facility, regardless of which insurer is handling the claim.
-Understanding collision repair services and consumer rights can help navigate this process.
+You always have the legal right to choose your own repair facility, regardless of which insurer is handling the claim.

-When paying out of pocket may be preferable
+When paying out of pocket may be smarter

-- The repair estimate is near or below the deductible amount
+- Repair estimates are near or below your deductible

-- The car owner has filed recent claims and is concerned about rate increases
+- You've filed recent claims and worry about rate increases

 - The other driver agrees to pay directly without involving insurance

-- The damage is purely cosmetic and does not affect safety or function
+- Damage is purely cosmetic with no safety or functionality impact

-Insurance rate increases after a claim vary by carrier, state, and claim history.
-Reviewing the specific policy terms before deciding is worthwhile.
+Insurance rate increases vary by carrier, state, and claim history.
+Review your specific policy terms before deciding.

-The hidden damage risk: why "minor" collisions deserve inspection
+The hidden damage risk: why "minor" collisions deserve a real inspection

 Repair timeline: how long does fender bender repair take?